matravolgyiadrian/wood-industry-ecommerce/documentation/Software_Requirement_Specification.md

 * The manager cannot be a customers
 <!-- * Any user cannot edit their account information -->

-### 2.6 Approportioning of Requirements

-* Verifying the email address provided by a user.
-* Support for visually impaired  users

 ## 3. Specific Requirements